-In this section we will show that the differential difference operators that we have defined earlier is similar to the differential difference operators defined in \cite{L}.
-Only difference between them is that in our case we have realised those operators on $L^2(\R^n)$ whereas C. Lin considered operators on Fock spaces which are actually isomorphic to $L^2(\R^n)$.
+In this section we will show that the differential-difference operators that we have defined earlier are similar to the differential-difference operators defined in \cite{L}.
+The only difference between them is that in our case we have realised those operators on $L^2(\R^n)$ whereas C. C. Lin considered operators on Fock spaces, which are actually isomorphic to $L^2(\R^n)$.

 In order to define the partial isometries let us first set up some notations.
-Let $(\lambda, m,\alpha)\in \R^*\times\Z^n\times \bar{\N}^n$.
+Let $(\lambda, m,\alpha)\in \R^*\times\Z^n\times \N^n$.
 Define